Tips for a Safe, Cool Summer

 ~ Dick Russell

-• put the dog in another room with a wonderful chew toy when visitors are expected
+• move the dog to another room with a wonderful chew toy when visitors are expected

 • set up a lock box at the end of your driveway for package delivery